 Beetroot are that veg that, along with parsnips, are always described as earthy.

-I think there is some science thing happening there to do with them being root veg and all soil-y and stuff.
-Whatever the science, that earthy vibe tastes right good.
+I think there is some science thing happening there to do with them being a root veg and all soil-y and stuff.
+Whatever the science, that earthy vibe tastes bloody good.

 Here enter a root veg adaptation of, irrefutably, Britain's best loved condiment: beetroot ketchup.

-Get 250g of tomatoes roasting in the oven until they browning, juicy and smell good (4o mins ish).
+Get 250g of tomatoes roasting in the oven on a medium heat until they browning, juicy and smelling good (4o mins ish).
 Blend this with 250g of cooked beets and put the combination on the hob on a medium heat.
 Add 2 cloves of crushed garlic, some grated ginger, some dried chilli flakes, and a good spoonful of cajun spice.
-To sweeten it up add a couple of teaspoons of honey in too alongside a tablespoon or so of balsamic vinegar.
+To sweeten it up add a couple of teaspoons of honey in alongside a tablespoon or so of balsamic vinegar too.
 Let all this good stuff simmer for a while.
 You know the rule, the longer it simmers- the better.
 Ours stayed on the hob for around 40 minutes.
 Once cooled, jar it up and hello.
-A new take on a classic [warning: you might not go back and this may cause controversy].
+A new take on a classic.

 *Thanks Hannah for taking dinner pics